-Pigmentation, no matter its cause, occurs when melanin – the pigment that gives skin, hair and eyes their natural colour – is overproduced in certain cells.
+Pigmentation occurs when melanin – the pigment that gives skin, hair and eyes their natural colour – is overproduced in certain cells.
 This causes localised dark spots or patches on the skin.
 These discoloured areas can be light brown to black in colour and will vary in terms of size and shape.
 Darkness above the lip, age spots on the hands and post-acne marks are all examples of hyperpigmentation.

 Post-inflammatory hyperpigmentation (PIH) is what occurs after a pimple has finished healing.
 It is essentially the skin’s natural response to an injury that causes the skin to become inflamed.
 As the inflammation subsides and the lesion begins to heal, the skin can often produce too much melanin causing the skin to darken.
-PIH will improve over time, even if it’s left untreated, but this can take anywhere from three months to three years depending on the severity of the pigmentation.
+PIH can also occur after some more invasive dermal treatments, as your body's response to healing.

 This typically refers to age spots, this kind of hyperpigmentation is caused by sun damage.
 Despite the name, age has nothing to do with the condition.
 Anyone can be affected at any point in their lives.
 Interestingly, age spots do not necessarily appear at the same time that the skin is afflicted.
 Oftentimes you will find that sun damage accumulated in the 20s can start to surface in the 30s or 40s, which is why it’s imperative to use sunscreen every day from an early age.